You are so welcome! And thank you for stopping by. Be and stay blessed!

 After running a battery of tests, he confirms what the Pediatric doctor told them and wants to try Annabelle on a new FDA-approved treatment.
 But after no apparent improvement, Dr. Nurko told Christy the treatment was unsuccessful and was sending Annabelle home to die.

 Back in Texas, Christy is again on the phone trying to get Annabelle another appointment.
 Annabelle’s sister takes her outside to play and they climb a tree.
 And suddenly Annabelle falls 3 stories inside this hollow tree.
-Hours pass, people are praying at the bottom of the tree.
+Hours pass and people are praying at the bottom of the tree.

 Will Annabelle survive the fall?
 Will Christie get her faith back?
 You will just have to watch the movie to find out.